How to Coach Effective Teachers

 The Socratic Seminar is an iconic method of teaching inquiry while using textual based evidence.
 However, the art of inquiry often gets lost since the teacher is usually the one asking the questions.
 Let’s give students the opportunity to learn how to ask questions and give students the chance to develop inference skills grounded in the text.
 By embedding inquiry into your content area, students are more likely to make connections and become critical readers.

 How to F.R.A.M.E.
-(Focus, Reach, Achieve, Model and Encourage) the First Ten Minutes of Your Class
+(Focus, Reach, Ask/Analyze, Model and Encourage) the First Ten Minutes of Your Class

 We’ll discuss ways in which to write a Focused Learning Target and Success Criteria.